 This old, antique cupboard once belonged to my great grandfather and has been sitting in my basement for years!
-I’ve never had a use for it, but couldn’t bear the thought of getting rid of it because of it’s sentimental value.
-Plus, my Mother would kill me!!
+I’ve never had a use for it, but couldn’t bear the thought of getting rid of it because of its sentimental value.
+Plus, my mother would kill me!!

-Considering the sentimental value and the sturdiness of this piece, I decided to give it a face lift and proudly use it in my home.
+Considering the sentimental value and the sturdiness of this piece, I decided to give it a facelift and proudly use it in my home.

-Before I started the tedious job of removing layers of paint to expose the wood top, I tested to see if the current paint was oil based.
+Before I started the tedious job of removing layers of paint to expose the wood top, I tested to see if the current paint was oil-based.
 To do this, pour a bit of an acetone-based solvent like nail polish remover on a rag or paper towel and rub it on the surface.
-If nothing rubs off it’s oil; if paint rubs off on your rag, it’s latex.
-Sure enough, the paint on my cupboard was oil based.
+If nothing rubs off its oil; if paint rubs off on your rag, it’s latex.
+Sure enough, the paint on my cupboard was oil-based.

-Removing oil based paint is super time consuming and a lot of work.
-You need to use a chemical based stripper and lots of elbow grease!
-Problem number one for me, is that it’s November, and its wicked cold outside.
+Removing oil-based paint is super time consuming and a lot of work.
+You need to use a chemical-based stripper and lots of elbow grease!
+Problem number one for me is that it’s November and its wicked cold outside.
 No way am I working in my garage, and NO way am I using paint stripper indoors.
-The bigger problem is that based on the age of this piece and the multiple layers of paint, there’s a chance it may have been painted with lead based paint.
+The bigger problem is that based on the age of this piece and the multiple layers of paint, there’s a chance it may have been painted with lead-based paint.
 No thanks.

-I decided to just work with the natural imperfections this piece has gained throughout it’s life, and really celebrate it’s character.
+I decided to just work with the natural imperfections this piece has gained throughout its life, and really celebrate its character.
 I chose to use House&Canvas Furniture Paint in Jameson Blue.
 Jameson Blue is a rich, deep, blue with a hint of green.
 I LOVE this colour.
-I named it after my big blue eyed son, James.
+I named it after my big blue-eyed son, James.
 Take that sentimental value up another notch!!!

 I did ZERO prep to this piece.
-House&Canvas Furniture Paint even goes over oil based paint with NO sanding or priming!!
-I did two coats of Jameson Blue and let it dry over night.
+House&Canvas Furniture Paint even goes over oil-based paint with NO sanding or priming!!
+I did two coats of Jameson Blue and let it dry overnight.

 The following day, I did one coat of House&Canvas Wax in Walnut.
 As I mentioned before, I decided to bring out the natural character of this piece by enhancing all of t’s imperfections.
 The walnut wax really highlighted all of the dents and scratches in a good way!

 The walnut wax is designed to be layered so you can control the amount of colour you want on your piece.
-A few hours after I applied the first coat of wax, I went in again and added some in the corners of the door to give it an aged, antquue effect.
+A few hours after I applied the first coat of wax, I went in again and added some in the corners of the door to give it an aged, antique effect.